ashwintumma23/EventbriteDataVisualizations/src/README.md

 * GoogleMapsAPIHeatMap : Heatmap of geographical location of events across the world (with integration to Google Maps)
 * D3HeatmapUnitedStates :  Heatmap of count of events in the United States (using D3.js)
 * FormatDataRepresentation : Bubble Chart showcasing the different types/ formats of events that occur on Eventbrite (using D3.js).
+* CalendarHeatMap : Calendar Heatmap representing the heatmap of dates for the events on Eventbrite (using D3.js).

 ##### FILES
 * GetEventBriteData.py: Get location, date and formatID data from the APIs that are exposed by Eventbrite API interface.